snippets-corp/snippets/README.md

 2. All pull request need a clear explanation of what was added.
 3. Add testing.
 4. Open to new tech/ideas at any time!

+IMPORTANT: Do not expose any private information.
+All keys and private information MUST be stored in the .env file.